 Sometimes it does seem as if Apple staff live in a slightly different world to the rest of us.
 It's definitely a world where the Wi-Fi is always on and always working at the speed of light, but now it's also a world with perfect Bluetooth.

 It is a marvellous idea and truly exemplifies all that isAirPods Pro great about Apple's determination to make everything work.
 Unfortunately in practice, it's really about all that is far from great with this idea.

 So yes, if you are listening to music on your iPhone when you walk up to your Mac, your AirPods can automatically switch.
 It doesn't seem to have occurred to Apple that you were enjoying that track and nothing is playing on the Mac.

 And if we are being unfair, if we are sounding frustrated, we're now — this moment — also a little embarrassed.
 For our iPhone rang, the AirPods switched over to it and we took the call without even realising what we were doing.

 So, okay, it's a good feature, but it uses Bluetooth and that is equal parts technology and alchemy.
 Consequently, we've equally had situations where we've not been able to use AirPods for a Zoom call on our Macs because something kept making it switch to the iPhone.

-For the moment, then, this is one iOS 14 and macOS Big Sur feature that we're switching off.
+Most of us switched this off some time ago.
 To go back to switching devices entirely manually, you need to do this on all your devices.